Ali623/AliAli123/README.md

 - `Dockerfile`: Dockerfile for containerizing the model and REST API (FAST API).

-- `requirements.txt`: List of Python dependencies.
+- `requirements.txt`: List of Python.

 ## Environment Setup